osh3276/cynthium/README.md

 pip install -e .
 ```

-Key dependencies include: `PySide6`, `numpy`, `numba`, `rasterio`, `pyqtgraph`, `PyVista`, and `spiceypy`.
+Key dependencies include: `PySide6`, `numpy`, `numba`, `rasterio`, `pyqtgraph`,
+`PyVista`, and `spiceypy`.

 ## Usage

-You can launch Cynthium using the provided entry point:
+Launch Cynthium from the terminal:

 ```bash
 cynthium
 ```

-Or via Python:
+Or equivalently:

 ```bash
 python -m cynthium
 ```

+The main window opens with a **sidebar** on the left, a **2D map view** in the
+centre, and a **menu bar** at the top.

-### Quick Start
+### Workflow

-1. **Load a Site**: Use the Sidebar to select a lunar site GeoTIFF.
+1. **Load a Site** — In the sidebar, select a preset lunar site (e.g. *Haworth*,
+   *Shackleton rim*, *Nobile rim 1*).
+The elevation GeoTIFF loads automatically.
+2. **Select a Map Layer** — Switch between visualisations: elevation, slope,
+   hillshade, solar illumination, meteor flux, or temperature.
-2. **Plan a Path**: Use the planning panel to define start and end points for traversal.
+3. **Plan a Path** — Click on the 2D map to place start and goal points, then
-3. **Run Simulation**: Configure rover settings and run a simulation to analyze energy and hazards.
+   click *Autopath*.
+The optimal route is overlaid on the map.
+You can tune
+   pathfinding with weights for slope, sun, meteor flux, and temperature, and
+   choose between Theta\* and Dijkstra.
+4. **Configure the Rover** — Adjust mass, power, wheel friction, and rolling
+   resistance in the rover settings panel.
+5. **Run a Simulation** — Hit *Run Simulation* to execute a physics-based 1D
+   rover traverse.
+Results include distance, velocity, traversal time, solar
+   energy received, and feasibility.
-4. **View 3D**: Switch to the 3D terrain view to inspect the topography in detail.
+6. **Inspect in 3D** — Switch to the 3D Terrain View tab to see the path draped
+   over the digital elevation model.
+7. **Export Results** — Save simulation statistics as CSV for external analysis.

+### Troubleshooting

+**No path found / path too short**
+  The start or goal may be on an untraversable pixel (e.g. a shadowed crater
+  interior).
+Try moving the points to a ridge or sunlit area.

+**Rover gets stuck on a seemingly gentle slope**
+  The friction coefficient determines max climbable slope.
+Increase friction or
+  reduce rover mass.

+**Data files not found**
+  Cynthium will attempt to download missing files via `pooch` on first use.
+  Ensure you have an internet connection for the initial fetch.

 ## Related Work

-[SEXTANT](https://dspace.mit.edu/handle/1721.1/59560) is a MATLAB-based tool with similar capabilities.
-Cynthium aims to provide an open-source Python alternative with a focus on extensibility, high performance (via Numba), and modern GIS compatibility.
+[SEXTANT](https://dspace.mit.edu/handle/1721.1/59560) is a MATLAB-based tool
+with similar capabilities.
+Cynthium aims to provide an open-source Python
+alternative with a focus on extensibility, high performance (via Numba), and
+modern GIS compatibility.